andrewgazelka/andrewgazelka.github.io/posts/concurrent-rust/definitions.markdown

 {:toc}
 </details>

-## Async is not Necessarily Concurrent
+## Async ≠ Concurrent

 **TLDR;**

-The programming meaning of the term "asynchronous" is easier to understand when you understand it as meaning "not synchronized."
+The programming meaning of the term "asynchronous" is easier to understand when you understand it as meaning "not simultaneously."

 ---

-### Synchronous
+### Synchronous / Not Asynchronous

-According to [Merriam-Webster](https://www.merriam-webster.com/dictionary/synchronous), synchronous means
+According to [Merriam-Webster](https://www.merriam-webster.com/dictionary/synchronous), _synchronous_ means

 > happening, existing, or arising at precisely the same time

 ---

-Therefore, **_asynchronous_ means something that does not occur simultaneously**.
+Therefore, **_asynchronous_ means something that does not occur at the same time**.

 This means,

-1. An asynchronous function does _not_ run at once.
+1. An asynchronous function can _yield_ across execution.
-2. An asynchronous function can _yield_ across execution.
+2. An asynchronous function can run _sequentially_ rather than _simultaneously_.

 ---

-## Examples

-### Synchronous / Not Asynchronous
+Synchronous functions run at the same time.

 ```rust
 // runs "synchronously", at "the same time."
 We have to run these all at the same time